-Originally, both ET and EL are only designed for independent samples because in such a case, its variance estimation within likelihood ratio is automatically corrected, which is driven by data, see Owen (1988, 1990, 2001).
-Hence, it is difficult to directly extend them to dependent data, such as time series.
-However, Kitamura (1997) developed time domain blockwise EL by data blocking for weakly dependent time series with rapidly decreasing correlations.
+^{© 2021} The Author(s).
+Published by Informa UK Limited, trading as Taylor & Francis Group weakly dependent time series with rapidly decreasing correlations.
 Such EL is so limited that it is not appropriate to the long range dependent time series.
 Based on asymptotically independent periodogram ordinates, Monti (1997) derived a widely applied frequent domain EL method for time series.
 This frequent domain EL was extended for long range models because the dependence of periodogram only exists a small portion and goes to zero in long-memory time series (Yau, 2012).
-For more general normalized spectral parameters, a new frequency domain EL ratio statistics was proposed by combining periodogram with spectral estimating equations (Nordman & Lahiri, 2006).
+For more general normalized spectral parameters, a new frequency domain EL ratio statistic was proposed by combining the periodogram with spectral estimating equations (Nordman & Lahiri, 2006).
 This work also pointed out that the Monti's EL is only appropriate to the models with Gaussian error terms and emphasized that their suggested EL is more preferable in view of confidence region.
 For more comprehensive understanding of EL applied in time series, we refer the readers to Nordman and Lahiri (2014).
 However, as a powerful tool as EL, very little work has been done on time series analysis via the ET method.